aliaaz99/GraSSRep/README.md

 pip install -r requirements. txt
 ```

-Finally, make sure you have `Spades` installed.
-You can follow the installation instructions provided in the [Spades repository](https://github.com/ablab/spades)
+Finally, make sure you have `Spades` and `MUMmer` installed.
+You can follow the installation instructions provided in the [Spades](https://github.com/ablab/spades) and [MUMmer](https://mummer.sourceforge.net/) repository.